outdreamer/build-a-cure/docs/ml/python_study_guide.md

 		- use standard auth libraries like requests-oauthlib or Flask-Login
 		- apply session management to expire tokens/sessions
 		- rate limit API requests
-		- validate emails
+		- validate data like emails
 		- use whitelists to support valid requests
 		- use prepared statements to send a query template and then send the values for fields in the template
 			- a prepared statement is a feature where the database pre-compiles SQL code and stores the results, separating it from data, where the query can be executed later
 			- a prepared statement takes the form of a pre-compiled template into which constant values are substituted during each execution
 		- check hashes of downloads
 		- have a secure backup strategy in case of database corruption or sql injection attacks
-		- move credentials to .env files
+		- store credentials in .env files
 		- use secret managers in prod
 		- gitignore configuration files
 		- patch dependencies regularly